I was compensated for my participation in Coca-Cola’s Balanced Living Workshop, but my thoughts and views are my own

 I just got back from a whirlwind amazing blogging event hosted by Coca-Cola centered on helping me learn to create a healthy balance in my life.

-The event was held in Chicago over the course of a day and a half.
+They held the event in Chicago over the course of a day and a half.

-And in that time, I met some beautiful people inside and out who also share my love of blogging, as well as getting to meet some incredible health educators who helped guide us in the ways of healthy eating and living.
+In that time, I met some beautiful people inside and out who also share my love of blogging and getting to meet some incredible health educators who helped guide us in the ways of healthy eating and living.

 I can’t stress enough how amazing this experience was.